 The client on the phone had a desperate tone in his voice as he said he needed help.
 He said the CEO was breathing down his neck.
 His company had not seen a dime on two of their government incentives for the last few years.
 On the other end of the phone, Scott Nelson, a Big 6 government incentives consultant, had an “aha moment”.

-Scott founded BIGcontrols, and got the ‘moneyball’ rolling for corporate government incentives programs.
+Scott founded BIGcontrols, and got the ‘moneyball’ rolling for corporate government incentive programs.

 In the early days before government incentives were a big part of government policy, and even before the Internet was widely used, Scott Nelson was living and breathing government incentives on the front lines.
 As the field emerged in California, Scott was working on the government frontlines in creating incentives.
 At the California Trade and Commerce Agency, the lead economic development agency for the state, Scott leveraged incentives to attract companies to California in order to create new jobs, and to stimulate investment.
 He spent five years at the California Trade and Commerce Agency as the government incentives programs snowballed forward in terms of size and complexity.
 With this experience under his belt, he then moved to provide consulting on the corporate side.
 He was KPMG’s first hire on the West Coast for what they called “the Business Incentives Group”, or BIG.
 This big name for a bigger challenge made a lot of sense to Scott.
 He was soon leading the Pacific Northwest practice for KPMG, and he later joined Ernst & Young to build out and lead their West Coast team.